How to Address a Letter

 Advertisement

-• Only use a pen or permanent marker
+• Only use a pen or permanent marker.

-• Print neatly in capital letters
+• Print neatly in capital letters.

-• Do not use commas or periods
+• Do not use commas or periods.

-1. Fill in Recipient's Name and Address
+2. Fill in Recipient's Name and Street Address

 Write the recipient's name and address in the bottom to mid-center of the envelope.